ricokahler/hacker-ui/README.md

-# ⚠️ Development on Hiauts
+# ⚠️ Development on Hiatus

 The development of Hacker UI is currently on hiatus.